vignat/vignat/README.md

 * nf - contains the library of the verified Vigor data structures and all the NFs involved in the project, some of them are verified some are not
 * validator - the validator, one of the steps in the Vigor approach.
+* install - patches and config files for the Vigor toolchain dependencies
 * doc - contains all the documents/specs/justifications for Vigor approach
 * doc/example - contains a small example that demonstrates the Vigor approach.
 It is a more complete version of the example used for our paper.
 * doc/map-verification-attempts - old attempts to verify maps